DavidMolta18/Microservice-Application/README.md

    git clone https://github.com/bortizf/microservice-app-example.git
    ```

-   _Notes_: The initial approach was to install all dependencies on a Windows machine, but it proved inefficient.
+   _Note_ : The initial approach was to install all dependencies on a Windows machine, but it proved inefficient.
 Docker provided a more scalable solution, enabling the project to be run across different environments with ease.

 ## 📦 Creation of Dockerfiles for Each Microservice